santiment/google-spreadsheet-addon/doc/sheet_functions.md

 by transferring the same tokens through couple of addresses over and over again, it’s not an ideal measure of a network’s economic activity.
 That’s why we calculate NVT using Daily Trx Volume, but also by using Daily Token Circulation instead, which filters out excess transactions and provides a cleaner overview of a blockchain’s daily transaction throughput.

 **Kind**: global function
-**Returns**: <code>Array</code> - returns of NVT ratios.
+**Returns**: <code>Array</code> - of NVT ratios
 **Customfunction**:

 | Param | Type | Description |